Vision: The Journal of Business Perspective

-The Vision is a quarterly peer-reviewed journal that focuses on all functional areas of management, including economic and business environment.
+Vision: The Journal of Business Perspective is a quarterly peer-reviewed journal that focuses on all functional areas of management, including economic and business environment.
 It is a platform for discussion and exchange of ideas across the widest spectrum of scholarly opinions to promote theoretical, empirical and comparative research on problems confronting the business world.

-The Journal is published by SAGE Publications, India in association with the Management Development Institute, Gurgaon.
+The journal is published by SAGE Publications in association with the Management Development Institute.
 The journal is a member of the Committee on Publication Ethics (COPE).
+According to the Journal Citation Reports, the journal had a 2023 impact factor of 3.0.

 Abstracting and indexing

 Vision: The Journal of Business Perspective is abstracted and indexed in: